Choose your language

 Mode 1 - Clustering at the Print Provider layer

 The PaperCut Print Provider is the component that integrates with the print spooler service and provides information about the print events to the PaperCut Application Server.
 At a minimum, in a cluster environment, the Print Provider component needs to be included and managed within the cluster group.
-The Application Server component (The Standard Install option in the installer) is set up on an external server outside the cluster.
+The Application Server component (the Standard Install option in the installer) is set up on an external server outside the cluster.
 Each node in the cluster is configured to report back to the single Application Server using XML web services over TCP/IP.

 Step 1 - Application Server (primary server) setup